Scientific Publications

 -

-Genetics and Epigenetics in Personalized Nutrition: Evidence, Expectations, and Experiences Mol Nutr Food Res 66 (2022)
+Genetics and Epigenetics in Personalized Nutrition: Evidence, Expectations, and Experiences.
+Holzapfel et al., Mol Nutr Food Res 66 (2022)

 Nutrition Journals